-standing committees, identify them

-and describe their function.

-Corporate Governance Guideline

-Comments

-Assessments

-Disclose whether or not the Board of Directors, its committees and individual directors are regularly assessed with respect to their effectiveness and contribution.
+Corporate Governance Guideline Comments Other Board Committees If the Board of Directors has other standing committees, identify them and describe their function.
+The Board has no other Committees.
+Assessments Disclose whether or not the Board of Directors, its committees and individual directors are regularly assessed with respect to their effectiveness and contribution.
 If assessments are regularly conducted, describe the process used for the assessments.
 If assessments are not regularly conducted, describe how the Board of Directors satisfies itself that the Board of Directors, its committees, and its individual directors are performing effectively.
 The Corporate Governance and Compensation Committee has the responsibility for assessing the Board's effectiveness as a whole.
 An annual self-assessment is conducted with the findings reported to the full Board by the chair of the committee.
 The assessment process examines the effectiveness of the Board as a whole and specifically reviews areas that the Board members believe could be improved to ensure the continued effectiveness of the Board in the execution of its responsibilities.

-An assessment of individual director's is not performed.

-Director Term Limits and Other Mechanisms for Board Renewal

-Disclose whether or not the issuer has adopted term limits for directors The Board is responsible for recommending candidates for election to shareholders from time to time that together contribute the right mix of skills and qualities to the Board.
+An assessment of individual directors is not performed.
+Director Term Limits and Other Mechanisms for Board Renewal Disclose whether or not the issuer has adopted term limits for directors The Board is responsible for recommending candidates for election to shareholders from time to time that together contribute the right mix of skills and qualities to the Board.
 To assist in making those recommendations, the Board periodically conducts both formal and informal reviews of the effectiveness of the Board and individual Board members.
 The Board is concerned that imposing arbitrary and inflexible director term limits may result in Melcor losing valued directors at a time when it most needs their skills, qualities and contributions, as well as their knowledge of the history and culture of the organization.
 Mandatory retirement ages pose the same risk and the Board does not want to risk the loss of key directors to retirement policies that seem unnecessarily arbitrary and inflexible when they force a high performing director off the Board.
 Consequently the Board has not adopted term limits for its directors but rather relies on the experience of its members to determine when Board renewals, Board removals and Board additions are appropriate.
 Policies Regarding the Representation of Women on the Board